-- Vests over five years in equal monthly installments, subject to continued service on the applicable vesting date.
-(1) - Vesting is subject to the vesting acceleration provisions set forth in the named executive officer's employment agreement.
-See "Executive Employment Contracts and (2)Change in Control Arrangements" above for more information on vesting acceleration. - Subject to an early exercise right and may be exercised in full prior to vesting of the shares underlying such option. - Vests over four years in equal monthly installments, subject to continued service on the applicable vesting date. - Vests as to 25% of the shares on the first anniversary of the vesting commencement date, with the remainder vesting in equal monthly installments over the following (5) 36 months, subject to continued service through the applicable vesting date. - (6) Vests subject to the achievement of specific clinical development milestones.
-The remaining awards will then vest in 36 successive equal monthly installments after the performance criteria is achieved. - Vests over four years in equal annual installments. - The market value of unvested shares is calculated by multiplying the number of unvested shares by the closing market price of our common stock on Nasdaq on December 31, 2021, the last trading day of the year, which was \$84.78 per share. - (9) Vests subject to the achievement of specific clinical development milestones with the percentage of shares earned being dependent on the relative total stockholder return over the performance period.
-The remaining shares will then vest in 12 successive equal monthly installments after the performance criteria is achieved.
-Vests as to 25% of the shares on the vesting commencement date, with the remainder vesting in annual installments over the following 3 years, subject to continued - (10)service through the applicable vesting date. - Vesting conditions applicable to the 2021 LTPIP awards, please see the section captioned "2021 LTPIP" in the Compensation Discussion and Analysis.
-(11)
+- (1) Vests over five years in equal monthly installments, subject to continued service on the applicable vesting date. - (2) Vesting is subject to the vesting acceleration provisions set forth in the named executive officer's employment agreement.
+See "Executive Employment Contracts and Change in Control Arrangements" above for more information on vesting acceleration. - (3) Subject to an early exercise right and may be exercised in full prior to vesting of the shares underlying such option. - (4) Vests over four years in equal monthly installments, subject to continued service on the applicable vesting date. - (5) Vests as to 25% of the shares on the first anniversary of the vesting commencement date, with the remainder vesting in equal monthly installments over the following 36 months, subject to continued service through the applicable vesting date. - 36 months, subject to continued service through the applicable vesting date.
+(6) Vests as to 25% of the shares on the vesting commencement date with the remainder vesting in 36 successive equal monthly installments over the following 36 months, subject to continued service on the applicable vesting date. - (7) Vests over four years in equal annual installments - (8) The market value of unvested shares is calculated by multiplying the number of unvested shares by the closing market price of our common stock on Nasdaq on December 30, 2022, the last trading day of the year, which was \$7.16 per share. - (9) Vests subject to the achievement of specific clinical development milestones with the percentage of shares earned being dependent on the relative total stockholder return over the performance period.
+The remaining shares will then vest in 12 successive equal monthly installments after the performance criteria is achieved. - (10) Vests as to 25% of the shares on the vesting commencement date, with the remainder vesting in annual installments over the following 3 years, subject to continued service through the applicable vesting date. - (11) Vesting conditions applicable to the 2021 LTPIP awards.